Vulvar Cancer: Staging and Treatment

 Surgery

-The goal of surgery is to remove all of or as much of the cancer as possible while trying to keep other tissue and organs safe.
-Your surgeon will also try to keep as much normal sexual function as possible for you after surgery.
+The goal of surgery is to remove all or as much of the cancer as possible while trying to keep other tissue and organs safe.
+Your surgeon will also try to leave you with as much normal sexual function as possible after surgery.
 There are a few surgical options to treat cancer of the vulva:

 • Laser surgery: A laser beam burns off the layer of vulvar skin that has cancer cells in it.
 This type of surgery is only used for pre-cancers and not invasive cancer.